2491 W Iliff Ave, Denver, CO 80219

 Mini-scenario 2: A kitchen sink improves for one day after a chemical cleaner, then slows again, and the dishwasher starts backing up into the same side of the sink.
 That is no longer a simple drain-opening problem.
 It points to a shared line issue that a bottle is unlikely to solve.

-If the problem keeps returning or seems deeper than the fixture itself, our drain scope and video inspection page explains how we pinpoint what is happening without guessing.
+If the problem keeps returning or seems deeper than the fixture itself, our sewer camera inspection page explains how we pinpoint what is happening without guessing.

 What mistakes make Drano use riskier?